 A foolproof way to get customers to renew their subscription is sharing a sneak peek of what new products and services to expect from your brand in the coming year.
 Generate excitement around what you have planned so that they won’t want to miss out.
 You could try mailing customers a catalog of future products, a newsletter that details what you have planned, or even just a simple postcard that lists new services.
 Once customers know what they’ll be missing if they don’t renew, they’ll be sure to continue their subscription.

-Creating a sense of urgency to drive renewals is a great way to enter the new year with solid customer retention metrics.
+Driving renewals with a sense of urgency is a great way to kick off Q1 with solid customer retention metrics.
 Using the tactics we just listed, such as offering existing customers a discount for renewing or a special upgrade, in tandem with a deadline, can motivate customers to renew their subscription quickly or risk losing the deal.
 For example, you could mail customers a postcard that offers them 25 percent off of their subscription if they renew within the next 30 days.

 Customer retention is easier with automation

-While a main focus of marketers is driving new customer acquisition, marketing to the customers you already have is proven to be more likely to impact revenue.
+While driving new customer acquisition is important, marketing to the customers you already have is more likely to impact revenue.
 These best practices will help you get started using direct mail to drive customer renewals in the new year — but they don’t have to take up all of your time.
 Direct mail automation gives marketers a way to execute customer retention campaigns at scale.

 With Lob, for example, marketers have the ability to run their direct mail campaigns with the same advantages and ease they experience with email marketing automation.
 You can digitally segment and personalize direct mail without ever needing to fold, stuff, seal, and envelope.
 If you’re interested in learning more, this this guide on the Lob blog includes a helpful breakdown on how automation makes direct mail easier and more effective.